hzhreal/HTOS/TUTORIAL.md

 ## Commands
 **common parameters**:
-playstation_id: YOUR PLAYSTATION NETWORK USERNAME
+`playstation_id`: YOUR PLAYSTATION NETWORK USERNAME
 It will get converted to your account ID using the psn api.
 If it fails you will get prompted to write in your accound ID, you can find it in the folders by looking into the folders of a savefile from your account.
 Your account ID will be saved and you do not need to include the parameter if you want to use the previously stored one.

-shared_gd_link: A link to your shared Google Drive folder.
+`shared_gd_link`: A link to your shared Google Drive folder.
 Make sure to set write permission for everyone.
 This is optional.

 # List of commands